 The voice clarity of VoIP conversations is to be acceptable to the Maniilaq user, as determined by Maniilaq IT staff in qualitative call tests.
-Carrier is to show Maniilaq what bandwidth they propose be allocated by Maniilaq equipment to support this application.
+Offeror will show Maniilaq what bandwidth they propose be allocated by Maniilaq equipment to support this proposed application.